bremly-dev/ta-exec-db-semantic/README.md

-# Executive Talent Acquisition Metric Dictionary
+# Talent Acquisition Metric Dictionary

 A governed set of metrics for an executive Talent Acquisition (TA) dashboard, designed to sit on a gold-layer lakehouse and be served through a Power BI semantic model.